Gbuomprisco/sass2js/README.md

 # sass2js

 Require any `.scss` file and extract all the variables contained.
-Webpack loader will be provided in another package.
+You can find the [webpack loader here](https://github.com/Gbuomprisco/sass2js-loader).

-**Work in progress, usage not recommended**
+**Work in progress, production usage not recommended**

 ## Install